uptane/deployment-considerations/customizations.md

 ## Atomic installation of a bundle of images

-An OEM may wish to require atomic installation of a bundle of images, which means that if one or more update in the bundle fails, none of them are installed.
+An OEM may wish to require atomic installation of a bundle of images, which means that if one or more update in the bundle fails, none of them will be installed.
 Uptane does not provide a way to guarantee such atomic installation because the problem is out of its scope.
 It is challenging for ECUs to atomically install a bundle in the face of arbitrary failure.
 If just one ECU fails to install its update for any reason, such as a hardware failure, then the guarantee is lost.
 Furthermore, different OEMs and suppliers already have established ways of solving this problem.
 Nevertheless, we discuss several different solutions for those who require guidance on this technique.

 The simplest solution is to use the vehicle version manifest to report any atomic installation failures to the Director repository, and then not retry installation.
 After receiving the report, it is up to the OEM to decide how to respond.
 For example, the OEM MAY require the owner of the vehicle to diagnose the failure at the nearest dealership or authorized mechanic.